Hopson97/open-builder/README.md

 More information about the project can be fouund in the **[Open Builder Wiki](https://github.com/Hopson97/open-builder/wiki)**

-This was made mostly for a YouTube series which can be found here@  [https://www.youtube.com/watch?v=4Rg1RriQZ9Q&list=PLMZ_9w2XRxiYb-ewSron6jd2fC1UHbDbJ&index=2&t=0s](Lets Code A Multiplayer Voxel Game)
+This was made mostly for a YouTube series which can be found here[https://www.youtube.com/watch?v=4Rg1RriQZ9Q&list=PLMZ_9w2XRxiYb-ewSron6jd2fC1UHbDbJ&index=2](Lets Code A Multiplayer Voxel Game)

 ## Screenshot